 Withdrawal of Bail

 The primary condition of a bail bond is the requirement to appear in court, however other conditions may be stipulated by the court or the bondsman such as completion of a treatment program, checking in with the bondsman regularly, or maintaining employment.
 If information becomes available that would indicate the defendant’s intent to flee the court, or if certain conditions of the bond are not being met, the bail bond can be withdrawn and the defendant will be returned to custody.
-Also, if the defendant poses a threat to the community or commits another crime while out on bond, the court may deny or withdrawal the existing bail bond.
+Also, if the defendant poses a threat to the community or commits another crime while out on bond, the court may deny or withdraw the existing bail bond.